At the bottom of this page are links to additional FAQ's by topic.

 Golf course nearby?

-We have a new 18 hole golf course opening in San Buena, the town right next door to our developments.
+We have a new 18 hole golf course opening in San Buenas Costa Rica, the town right next door to our developments.
 Our developments in the towns of Ojochal and Tres Rios are to the north of the new San Buenas Golf Course and our developments in the town of Chontales are located in the next town south of San Buenas.
-The San Buenas course plans to have the first 9 holes open by year end and the second nine holes open in 2010.
+The San Buenas course now has the first 9 holes open and plan to open the second nine holes within the next year.

 Do you sell ocean front property?

-Costa Rica does not sell ocean front, the first 200 meters above the high water mark are public lands.
-You can not own ocean front in Costa Rica although some hotels and condos have been built on what is referred to as concession property, but that property is leased, not owned.
+Costa Rica does not sell ocean front property, the first 200 meters above the high water mark are public lands and held in what is referred to as "Maritime Concession Property".
+You can not own ocean front in Costa Rica although some hotels and condos have been built on concession property, but that property is leased, not owned.
 Our developments are on the hillside above the ocean on land that can be owned.
 We have ocean view but not ocean front.
 Our lots are all less than 3 miles from the beach and many are much closer.
-We are up the hill for the view.
+We are up the hill for the view and away from the noise from the highway.

 What is the closest town to our developments?

 We are in the town of Ojochal, a town noted for having great restaurants.
-Ojochal has about 1800 year round residents and more in the winter months.
-Although we don't have much of a downtown, we have nearly 35 restaurants and bars in town as well as 11 hotels.
+Ojochal has about 2000 year round residents and more in the winter months.
+Although we don't have much of a downtown since zoning was open when many of the restaurants were built, we have nearly 35 restaurants and bars in town as well as 11 hotels.
 Most are on side roads off of the main road.
-We have a super market, a gourmet food store, wine bar, liquor, gas station, etc. The next town north of us is Uvita where there are a number of large commercial plazas selling everything from furniture to appliances, a farmers market on Saturday, two very modern supermarkets, banks, etc. There is a duty free port in Golfito, about an hour away where we can buy things like flat screen televisions, sub zero fridges, high end stoves like Viking, Jenn Air, DCS and Wolf and any really high end appliance you might want like Bosch dishwashers or Fisher and Paykel Washers, Roper or Maytag Front loaders, etc..
+We have a super market, a gourmet food store, wine bar, liquor store, gas station, etc. The next town north of us is Uvita where there are a number of large commercial plazas selling everything from furniture to appliances, a farmers market on Saturday, two very modern supermarkets, banks, etc. There is a duty free port in Golfito, about an hour away where we can buy things like flat screen televisions, sub zero fridges, high end stoves like Viking, Jenn Air, DCS and Wolf and any really high end appliance you might want like Bosch dishwashers or Fisher and Paykel Washers, Roper or Maytag Front loaders, etc..
 The town of San Isidro, about a hour's drive from us has a Walmart, owned by Walmart but having a different name in Costa Rica.

 Where does your drinking water come from?

 Our Water is artesian well water plumbed to all of our home sites, unfiltered and testing better than nearly every municipal water system in the US.
 It comes from the top of the mountain above us, there are two wells and holding tanks as well.
-Average water bills in town run less than $50 per year!
+Average water bills in town run less than $40 per year and we have un-metered and unlimited use!

 What about sewage?